dranreb22/InsertionSort/README.md

 ## Getting Started
 1. Clone or download the the program.
 Unzip the download.
 2. Open/import the project through Visual Studio Community 2019
-3. Gather a data set with number of lines containing values of 10^n, where 5 >= n >= 1
+3. Gather a data set with number of lines equaling the number input at the console.
 4. Run the program and test functionality.

 ## Built With